 You will learn how healthy soils are fundamental for our food system to function, and therefore for humans to thrive on earth.

-We will take a tour of FarmED to experience soil grown in four different farming systems, identify worms and other critters living underground, and get our hands dirty conducting a basic soil test.
+We will take a tour of FarmED to experience soil grown in four different farming systems, identify different types of earth worms, and get our hands dirty conducting some soil tests.

 Finally, you'll gain an understanding of how different farming practices can contribute to the regeneration or degeneration of soils.

 This module is designed for people who are interested in gaining a fundamental understanding of the importance of soil.
 No prior knowledge or experience is required.